 \begin{cor} A quadrilateral creased paper is rigid-foldable if and only if the restriction of a rigidly folded state on each Kokotsakis quadrilateral is rigid-foldable. \end{cor}

 Now we explain the process of ``stitching''.

-\begin{defn} For a Kokotsakis quadrilateral $\rm{Q}_1$, we say that another Kokotsakis quadrilateral $\rm{Q}_2$ can \textit{stitch} with $\rm{Q}_1$ in the longitudinal or transverse direction when $\rm{Q}_2$ can share two vertices with $\rm{Q}_1$ in the longitudinal or transverse direction. \end{defn}
+\begin{defn} For a Kokotsakis quadrilateral $\rm{Q}_1$, another Kokotsakis quadrilateral $\rm{Q}_2$ can \textit{stitch} with $\rm{Q}_1$ in the longitudinal or transverse direction if $\rm{Q}_2$ can share two vertices with $\rm{Q}_1$ in the longitudinal or transverse direction. \end{defn}

+We provide a nearly complete result on the classification of all rigid-foldable Kokotsakis quadrilaterals \cite{izmestiev_classification_2016} in Section \ref{S-section: s2} of the supplementary material.
+Each type here is described by a system of equations (most of them are trigonometric, some are exponential or elliptic) on its sector angles.
+The number of equations $m$ is less than 16, therefore this system of equation can possibly be solved numerically with $16-m$ random input sector angles.
+However, there are three concerns.
+First, there might be no solution for sector angles in the real field.
+Second, even if there is a solution in the real field, the rigid folding motion may locates in the complexified configuration space, hence the Kokotsakis quadrilateral will still be rigid in $\mathbb{R}^3$.
+Third, even if there is a solution in the real field and there is a rigid folding motion in $\mathbb{R}^3$, the panels may constantly self-intersect, which makes the rigid folding motion not valid.

-The rigorous work in \cite{izmestiev_classification_2016}, gives a nearly-complete classification of all rigid-foldable Kokotsakis quadrilaterals.
-Each type of rigid-foldable Kokotsakis quadrilateral is described by a system of equations (most of them are trigonometric, some are exponential or elliptic) on its sector angles, although a solution is not guaranteed.
-Therefore given any quadrilateral creased paper, we can interpret it by stitching together Kokotsakis quadrilaterals, either from the same or different types.
-In other words, if we can find all possible stitching of rigid-foldable Kokotsakis quadrilaterals, we will get the complete description of a rigid-foldable quadrilateral creased paper.
-To our interest, in the area of rigid origami, we hope to find as many methods as possible to construct a large quadrilateral creased paper that satisfies the following three extra conditions.
+Then, given any quadrilateral creased paper, we can interpret it by stitching together rigid-foldable Kokotsakis quadrilaterals, either from the same or different types.
+In other words, if all possible stitching of rigid-foldable Kokotsakis quadrilaterals could be found, we will get the complete description of a rigid-foldable quadrilateral creased paper.
+In order to grasp the "non-trivial" generalization of the Miura-ori, two restrictions for our object of study are listed below.